-As a response to the ever-growing threat posed to information and financial systems, the NY Department of Financial Services (NYDFS) has issued the NYDFS Cybersecurity Regulation (23 NYCRR 500), a relatively new set of regulations that places cybersecurity requirements on all covered financial institutions.
+As a response to the ever-growing threat posed to information and financial systems, the New York Department of Financial Services (NYDFS) has issued the NYDFS Cybersecurity Regulation (23 NYCRR 500).
+This is a relatively new set of regulations that places cybersecurity requirements on all covered financial institutions.

-The requirement aims to protect DFS regulated entities as well as New York consumers whose private information may be revealed and/or stolen.
+The requirement aims to protect DFS regulated entities as well as New York consumers whose private information may be revealed and/or stolen in cybersecurity events.

 The NYDFS Cybersecurity Regulation covers any organization, including nonresident licensees, that is regulated by the New York Department of Financial Services.
 This includes: